maratai/craftery/art_instruction.md

 Note that the **Comics (etc)** category contains books that overlaps with other categories, but which pertain specifically to the format.

+# Character Design
+- Randy Bishop. *Beyond Anatomy: Proportion, Power, and Personality*.
+"An artist's guide to bridging the gap between anatomy and character."
+I am excited for this!

 # Comics, Graphic Novels, Sequential Art
 - Gary Martin with Steve Rude. *The Art of Comic Book Inking*.
 Terrific examples.
 Thanks to Gavin Michelli for the rec! **Recommended**.
 - Shawn Martinbrough. *How to Draw Noir Comics: The Art and Technique of Visual Storytelling*.
 A masterclass.
 This is advanced and does not step through beginner material first. **Recommended**.